 While the Salvation Army was started as an independent Christian Church, Booth was careful to avoid criticizing other churches.
 He viewed each church as a part of the Body of Christ, and therefore harmony and cooperation were to be encouraged.
 One Salvationist expressed differences between churches this way: “In the overall economy of God there are no inherent contradictions, but there are creative paradoxes.”
 Since many in the churches seemed to rely on the outward symbols of the faith (baptism & communion), yet didn’t live out a personal faith, Booth eliminated all forms of outward observance in his church.
 The Salvation Army sees all of life as a sacrament to be lived for God, so baptism and the Lord’s Supper are not practiced, and the style of worship can vary significantly from location to location.
 The emphasis in the Salvation Army is on personal religion and individual regeneration, with a commitment to unceasingly proclaim the gospel.

-The basic doctrines of the Salvation Army are like most evangelical churches: a belief in the Trinity, the full divinity and humanity of Jesus Christ, the full depravity of man at birth, the atoning death of Jesus Christ for man's sin, and the essential need of repentance and faith for salvation.
-Following Arminian theology, the Army teaches that continued salvation depends on continued obedience to the Word of God and that the believer can attain whole sanctification in this life by that obedience.
+The basic doctrines of the Salvation Army are like most evangelical churches: a belief in the Trinity, the full divinity and humanity of Jesus Christ, the full depravity of man at birth, the atoning death of Jesus Christ for man’s sin, and the essential need of repentance and faith for salvation.
+Following Arminian theology, the Army teaches that continued salvation depends on continued obedience to the Word of God.

 Keeping with the social efforts that began the mission, the Salvation Army has always included social justice and charitable work as a key part of its ministry.
 In World War II, the Salvation Army operated 3,000 service units for soldiers and sailors, which led to the formation of the USO.
 Today the Army carries on a wide range of work, including prison visits, disaster response, refugee assistance, addiction and dependency treatment, daycare and children’s homes, homeless and domestic violence shelters, thrift stores, hospitals, clinics, and schools.
 They are recognized worldwide as a charitable organization that exists to help others.
 In fact, the Salvation Army is one of the world’s largest providers of social help.
 It has permanent ministries in 127 countries and 175 languages and provides assistance to millions of people every year.